 - The trademark owner is not established in the trade and has not made attempts to do so

 - The trademark has become a victim of “genericide” and thus no longer functions as a trademark

 - Failure to enforce rights by policing use of the trademark

 Appearance of non-use does not automatically mean a loss of rights, but the burden of proving the intent to resume use rests on the trademark owner.
-It is important to note that while the U.S. Patent and Trademark Offices is hesitant to declare abandonment, they only tolerate temporary periods of non-use.
+It is important to note that while the U.S. Patent and Trademark Office is hesitant to declare abandonment, they only tolerate temporary periods of non-use.

 Generally speaking, a trademark is used “in commerce” if the trademark is affixed to or located on things such as: